PranitHande7/Customer-Churn-Analysis-Telecom-Industry/README.md

 # Data Structure and Overview
 The dataset comprises three key files:

--**Customer_Data.csv**: Contains customer demographics, service usage, and billing details.
+- **Customer_Data.csv**: Contains customer demographics, service usage, and billing details.
--**Prediction_Data.xlsx**: Contains SQL views vw_ChurnData and vw_JoinData, created for Random Forest Classification.
+- **Prediction_Data.xlsx**: Contains SQL views vw_ChurnData and vw_JoinData, created for Random Forest Classification.
--**Predictions.csv**: Output from the Random Forest model, predicting customers likely to churn.
+- **Predictions.csv**: Output from the Random Forest model, predicting customers likely to churn.
 Later used as an input for **Churn Prediction** page of the dashboard.

 # Data Processing Steps: